Medical tourism: United Kingdom

-Abuse
+Abuse in the UK

 It is alleged that health tourists in the UK often target the NHS for its free-at-the-point-of-care treatment, allegedly costing the NHS up to £200 million.
-A study in 2013 concluded that the UK was a net exporter of medical tourists, with 63,000 UK residents travelling abroad for treatment and about 52,000 patients getting treatment in UK.
+A study in 2013 concluded that the UK was a net exporter of medical tourists, with 63,000 UK residents traveling abroad for treatment and about 52,000 patients getting treatment in UK.
 Medical tourists treated as private patients by NHS trusts are more profitable than UK private patients, yielding close to a quarter of the revenue from only seven percent of volume of cases.
 UK dental patients largely go to Hungary and Poland.
 Fertility tourists mostly travel to Eastern Europe, Cyprus and Spain.

 In the summer of 2015 immigration officers from the Border Force were stationed in St George's University Hospitals NHS Foundation Trust to train staff to identify "potentially chargeable patients".
 In October 2016 the trust announced that it planned to require photo identity papers or proof of their right to remain in the UK such as asylum status or a visa for pregnant women.
 Those not able to provide satisfactory documents would be sent to the trust's overseas patient team "for specialist document screening, in liaison with the UK Border Agency and the Home Office."
 It was estimated that £4.6 million a year was spent on care for ineligible patients.
 A pilot scheme to check whether patients were entitled to free NHS care in 18 NHS trusts, 11 in London, for two months in 2017 asked 8,894 people for two forms of ID prior to non-emergency care.
 Only 50 were not eligible for free NHS treatment.
 Campaigners claimed this was "part of the Government's hostile environment policy", and that in Newham hospital "you will see huge signs saying you may not be eligible for free NHS treatment".

 The bills issued to patients thought to be ineligible far exceed the sums actually collected.
 Most trusts do not have dedicated staff for the task.
-Ineligible patients generally live overseas, many have no money, and some demonstrate that they were eligible for free treatment after invoices have been issued.
+Ineligible patients generally live overseas, many have no money, and some demonstrate that they were eligible for free treatment after invoices had been issued.